red-axe/am-editor/docs/config/index.md

 -   type: `boolean`
 -   Default: `true`
 -   Details: Whether to automatically add a blank line when clicking on the blank space at the end of the editor (<div style="padding-bottom: 20px;"></div>) Clicking within 20 pixels of padding-bottom will add a blank line

+### markdownMode

+-   Type: `auto` | `confirm`
+-   Default: auto
+-   markdown mode, the default is to directly convert when markdown syntax is detected.
+When using `confirm` mode, you need to call `engine.messageConfirm` to confirm and then convert.